-Figure 5: Average weekly income and spending in 2020 by group where Z{it} is the outcome for unit i in time t (either income or spending), α_i is an individual fixed effect that controls for all time-invariant unit-level characteristics, λ_t is a time fixed effect for each week, l refers to event time (periods relative to treatment), e refers to the cohort receiving the treatment at a given time, E_i refers to the time when unit i receives the treatment, and D{it}^{l} is a treatment dummy.
-Never-treated units are coded as $D{it}^{\ell} = 0$ in all periods.
+Figure 5: Average weekly income and spending in 2020 by group averaging across cohorts weighted by size.
+This addresses several problems with the two-way fixed-effects estimator commonly used in event studies (de Chaisemartin and D'Haultfœuille, 2020; Callaway and Sant'Anna, 2021; Goodman-Bacon, 2021; Sun and Abraham, 2021; Borusyak, Jaravel and Spiess, 2024; Wooldridge, 2023).33 where Z{it} is the outcome for unit i in time t (either income or spending), α_i is an individual fixed effect that controls for all time-invariant unit-level characteristics, λ_t is a time fixed effect for each week, l refers to event time (periods relative to treatment), e refers to the cohort receiving the treatment at a given time, E_i refers to the time when unit i receives the treatment, and D{it}^{l} is a treatment dummy.
+Never-treated units are coded as $D{it}^{\ell}=0$ in all periods.
 The method computes, for each cohort, the average difference across treated and never-treated units between the outcome in the current period and that in the period immediately prior to treatment.

-Sun and Abraham, 2021; Borusyak, Jaravel and Spiess, 2022; Wooldridge, 2022).32 Specifically, in Figure 6, we display cohort-specific event-study plots reflecting estimates for the following interacted TWFE model:
+Specifically, in Figure 6, we display cohort-specific event-study plots reflecting estimates for the following interacted TWFE model: